23b00t/linux-users-and-groups/README.md

 ### Scripts

 1. **`create_users.sh`**
    This script requires one argument: a file with lines in the format `username:group1,group2`.
 It creates users and assigns them to the specified groups.
+The users receive a random password, which is saved in the file passwords.txt, and must create a new password upon their first login.
    ```bash
    ./create_groups.sh groups.txt
    ```